-Figure 4-3 presents a summary of the estimated population growth in the current version of the regional travel demand model, disaggregated by traffic analysis zone (TAZ).
-A TAZ is a geographic area within a demand model that is based on U.S. Census blocks and is used to allocate socioeconomic data (namely households and employment) throughout a model area.
+Figure 4-3 presents a summary of the estimated population growth in the current version of the regional travel demand model, disaggregated by TAZ.
 The updated 2008 version of the model predicts a 0.5 percent decline in population between the 2007 base year and 2030.